You rely on data synchronization every day, but you might not realize it.

 - Intelligently analyze, migrate, copy, and synchronize content at scale

 - Synchronize data storage platforms on-premises and on the cloud

 - Easily discover sensitive, high-risk, obsolete, duplicate, or redundant data

 Zapier is one of the most well-known iPaaS solutions in the market, as it provides automation options for thousands of apps and use cases.
-However, Zapier is a different type of iPaaS than the ones we mentioned in this list.
+But Zapier is a different type of iPaaS than others on this list.

-While Unito and SkySync focus on syncing different types of data two ways, Zapier specializes in automating workflows between apps based on trigger-action principles.
-It mainly comes down to the differences between data synchronization and data pushes we previously talked about: Zapier performs one-way, one-time data pushes between apps, so it's not optimal when trying to achieve a true synchronization of data between systems.
+Zapier specializes in automating workflows between apps based on trigger-action principles.
+Zapier performs one-way, one-time data pushes between apps.
+This means it's not optimal when trying to achieve a true synchronization of data between systems.

 Making business decisions is tough because the choices you make don't just affect you.
 Each decision has the potential to impact people on your team, customers, and more.
 Data-driven insights can help you make the best choice for everyone.
 But only if you can rely on your data.